libapps/libapps-mirror/nassh/doc/FAQ.md

   The default setting is 'antialiased'.

-> How do I make the cursor blink?
+## How do I make the cursor blink?

+  You should manage your preferences under the Secure Shell Options page.
+  Just right click the app in Chrome, select Options, and see the Appearance section.
+The documentation below is meant for people hacking on the source directly.

   Open the JavaScript console and type...